openstack/openstack-manuals/doc/install-guide/source/dashboard-install.rst

    .. note::

-      ``systemctl restart`` will restart the Apache HTTP service, or start it if it is not running.
+      The ``systemctl restart`` command starts the Apache HTTP service if not currently running.

 .. only:: rdo